0xj4an/ReFi-DAO-Website/content/resources-hub/documents/local-node-membership-agreement.md

 ReFi DAO aims to embody principles of **mutual support, transparency, and regenerative economics**.
 As such, we invite all Local Nodes to engage in a spirit of **reciprocal contribution**, recognizing that a strong, resourced ReFi DAO Global benefits the entire network — and vice versa.

-This section outlines **voluntary and suggested practices** for contributing back to the network in a way that is **symbiotic, transparent, and aligned with each Local Node’s capacity and success**.
+This section outlines **voluntary and suggested practices** for contributing back to the network in a way that is **symbiotic, transparent, and aligned with each Local Node's capacity and success**.

 ### **5.1 Mutual Reciprocity in a Regenerative Network**